brujoand/blog.brujordet.no/content/post/devops/Building-a-delivery-platform.md

 fans out and lets people drill down into the metrics they are much more likely to use it often.

-## I guess that's all I have for now
+## I guess that's all there is to say about that
+No not really.
 There are probably a thousand things to say about building a Delivery Platform, but I think I've touched upon a few key elements at least.
 Seeing teams adopting your tools and increasing speed and confidence as a result is a fantastic feeling.
 Being pulled into different teams with various tech stacks helping them debug corner cases and oddities is extremely rewarding and you learn so much.
 It is the dream job I never knew I wanted until I suddenly had it.

+If you have any insights, disagreements or comments please join in on the discussion over at <a href="">reddit.com/devops</a> or <a href="">hackernews</a>